CenturyLinkLabs/building/README.md

 To convert any app into a Docker container using Heroku Buildpacks, just use this simple gem.

-	$ app2container myuser/container-name
+	$ building myuser/container-name
 	$ docker run -d -p 8080 -e "PORT=8080" myuser/container-name

 You can version your apps by adding a verison number.

-	$ app2container myuser/container-name 1.2
+	$ building myuser/container-name 1.2
 	$ docker run -d -p 8080 -e "PORT=8080" myuser/container-name:1.2

-Also, you can have app2container run the app for you automatically by adding a -p flag with a port number.
+Also, you can have building run the app for you automatically by adding a -p flag with a port number.

-	$ app2container -p 8080 myuser/container-name 1.2
+	$ building -p 8080 myuser/container-name 1.2

 Fig Integration
 ---------------

-If you never want to interact with the docker command line, app2container can pair up with fig with the -o flag.
+If you never want to interact with the docker command line, building can pair up with fig with the -o flag.

 	$ brew install python # if you are on a Mac
 	$ sudo pip install -U fig
-	$ app2container -o fig.yml myuser/container-name
+	$ building -o fig.yml myuser/container-name
 	$ fig up -d
 	Creating myapp_web_1...
 	$ fig scale web=3